vafakaramzadegan/EasyDraw/README.md

 ```

 #### Font Family and color
-You can specify font family and color as following:
+You can specify the font family and color as follows:

 ```python
 app.canvas.font_family('Tahoma 20 italic bold')